Roman Bridge railway station

-Roman Bridge railway station (Pont Rufeinig) is a request stop passenger station in the Lledr Valley, Wales, on the Conwy Valley Line from Llandudno Junction to Blaenau Ffestiniog, which is operated by Transport for Wales Rail.
+Roman Bridge railway station (Pont Rhufeinig) is a railway station in the Lledr Valley, Wales, on the Conwy Valley Line.
+It is 22 mi 48 chain from Llandudno Junction, and is between Dolwyddelan and Blaenau Ffestiniog.
+The station and the services calling at the station are operated by Transport for Wales Rail.

-It is sited 5 mi north of Blaenau Ffestiniog and is the last station in the Lledr valley before the 2.2-mi-long (3.5-km) Ffestiniog tunnel is reached.

-The station is unstaffed and does not serve a village.
 It is named after a nearby ancient bridge over the River Lledr, that carries a minor highway from the A470 road to scattered hill farms at Blaenau Dolwyddelan.